HADAS496/comics-and-Reaganomics-/index.md

 [^note500]: Parsons, *From Asylum to Prison*, p.
 140.

-This what leads some to argue that deinstitutionalization was more of trans-institutionalization, as it didn’t truly eliminate confinement but rather transformed it—making it so that individuals with severe mental illness transitioned from mental hospitals into prisons, with occasional stop at the streets.
-Batman’s comics reflect some vital questions about how society treats those with mental health issues and the effectiveness of the criminal justice system.
+This what leads some scholars, such as Parsons who I quoted all over here, to argue that deinstitutionalization was more of trans-institutionalization, as it didn’t truly eliminate confinement but rather transformed it—making it so that individuals with severe mental illness transitioned from mental hospitals into prisons, with occasional stop at the streets.

 {% include figure.html
   class="center"